nibarulabs/ccxt-js/CONTRIBUTING.md

 }
 ```

-Instead of sending a unified CCXT symbol to the exchange, we **always** take the exchange-specific market-`id` that
+Instead of sending a unified CCXT-JS symbol to the exchange, we **always** take the exchange-specific market-`id` that
 corresponds to that symbol.
-If it so happens that an exchange specific market-id is exactly the same as the CCXT unified
+If it so happens that an exchange specific market-id is exactly the same as the CCXT-JS
+unified
-symbol – that's a happy coincidence, but we never rely on that in the unified CCXT API.
+symbol – that's a happy coincidence, but we never rely on that in the unified CCXT-JS API.

-To get the exchange-specific market-id by a unified CCXT symbol, use the following methods:
+To get the exchange-specific market-id by a unified CCXT-JS symbol, use the following methods:

 - `this.market (symbol)` – returns the entire unified market structure, containing the `id`, `baseId`, `quoteId`, and
   many other interesting things